callmarx/TechnicalAssessment/README.md

 The Rails application processes the information received from the webhook to generate the URL from which the file can be downloaded.
 It then proceeds to parse the file and store the data accordingly.

+Moreover, below is a brief list of points that I assumed for this project based on the requirements of the statement:
+- There is no need for a frontend, so the base application is a RESTful API.
+- As the application already processes and stores log data in a job, the main endpoints are GET only, in this case the `/games/grouped_information` and the `/games/deaths_grouped_by_cause` endpoints (and also variations of INDEX and SHOW in `/games` with pagination).
+- There is no authentication; the endpoints are public.
+- As the statement explains that the players' score in `kills` should receive -1 when `<world>` is the killer, but it doesn't say anything for when a player kills himself, I also considered this penalty for these cases of suicide.
+- Since a match is defined between the lines with `InitGame` and `ShutdownGame`, I include the `has_crashed` attribute in each game for cases where I encounter an `InitGame` without its respective `ShutdownGame`.

 ## Executing on your machine